-PHYS 100PL - Introduction and Principles of Engineering (NS) (4)
+PHYS 100PL - Introduction and Principles of Engineering (4)

 This course is a combination of two Project Lead the Way courses.
+This course will satisfy the lab science general education requirement.

 Intro to Engineering Design: Students use the design process and industry standard 3D modeling software to design solutions to solve proposed problems.